Deducteam/isabelle_dedukti/README.md

 ## Project structure

-- `ast.scala` provides an AST common to (a strict subset of) Dedukti and Lambdapi
+- `ast.scala` provides an AST common to Dedukti and Lambdapi (it is strict subset of these languages)
 - `translate.scala` translates Isabelle/Pure to the common Dedukti and Lambdapi AST
 - `writers.scala` writes out an AST to either Dedukti or Lambdapi code
 - `exporter.scala` provides the isabelle command `dedukti_theory`